AI Summary

 -

-The flat Sonnet price across model generations creates a predictable API cost baseline for enterprise budgeting.
-Unlike OpenAI where model pricing shifts with each launch, Anthropic’s $3/$15 Sonnet anchor has held across four generations.
-Finance teams can build AI cost forecasts with reasonable confidence that Sonnet-class costs will not spike.
+A stable Sonnet anchor with time-boxed intro cuts creates a predictable API cost baseline for enterprise budgeting.
+Unlike OpenAI where model pricing shifts with each launch, Anthropic’s $3/$15 Sonnet anchor has held across four generations, and Sonnet 5’s July 2026 launch moved down — an introductory $2/$10 through August 31 that reverts to the same $3/$15 on September 1.
+The lesson for UBP strategy: publishing an intro discount with an explicit end date lets a vendor pull adoption forward without repricing risk, because finance teams can still build AI cost forecasts against the known standard rate.
 This predictability is a genuine enterprise procurement advantage — budget-certainty rivals safety-certification as a buying criterion in large organizations.

 Sources